Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Summary and Conclusions

-The reaction $^{17}$O$(\bar{\nu}, \bar{\nu}^\prime n)^{16}$O$^{*}$ is unlikely to be observed at water Cerenkov detectors.
+The analogous reaction $^{17}$O$(\bar{\nu}, \bar{\nu}^\prime n)^{16}$O$^{*}$ is unlikely to be observed at water Cerenkov detectors.
 First, the natural abundance of $^{17}$O ($0.03\%$) is significantly lower than that of $^{13}$C ($1.07\%$).
-Second, while the neutron separation energy of $^{17}$O (4143.1 keV) is slightly less than that of $^{13}$C, the lowest-lying excited state of $^{16}$O has an excitation energy of 6049.6 keV~\cite{oxygen17}; populating this state would require a significant antineutrino flux beyond $E_{\overline{\nu}} \gtrsim 10$ MeV, and we have seen that this flux dies off quite quickly.
-Even though this could in principle give rise to an analogous bump in the prompt energy spectrum at $\sim6$ MeV in water Cerenkov detectors, it would be substantially more difficult to detect.
-Therefore, we predict that neither Gd-doped Super-K~\cite{Beacom:2003nk} nor WATCHMAN~\cite{Askins:2015bmb} will see a bump.
+Second, while the neutron separation energy of $^{17}$O (4143.1 keV) is slightly less than that of $^{13}$C, the lowest-lying excited state of $^{16}$O has an excitation energy of 6049.6 keV~\cite{oxygen17}; populating this state would require a significant antineutrino flux beyond $E_{\nu} \gtrsim 10$ MeV, and we have seen that this flux dies off quite quickly.
+Even though this could, in principle, give rise to an analogous bump in the prompt energy spectrum at $\sim6$ MeV in water Cerenkov detectors, it would be substantially more difficult to detect.
+Therefore, neither Gd-doped Super-K~\cite{Beacom:2003nk} nor WATCHMAN~\cite{Askins:2015bmb} should see a bump.

-In this work, we have presented a framework that primarily addresses the 5\,MeV neutrino excess at reactors, including the absence of a bump in DANSS.
-Our model is based on an intriguing interplay between particle and nuclear physics.
-Sterile neutrinos are assumed to have hidden interactions with nucleons such that they can scatter off $^{13}$C nuclei.
-By injecting at least $9.4$\,MeV of energy into the nucleus, $^{13}$C may transition to the excited state of $^{12}$C which subsequently de-excites.
-The resulting $4.4$ MeV photon, together with energy deposited during neutron thermalization, can successfully explain the excess.
-The presence of sterile neutrinos allows this model to address the short-baseline anomaly at the same time.
-Thus, this model provides a fully consistent explanation of all reactor data, while being compatible with all non-reactor bounds.

-\textbf{Acknowledgments.} The authors would like to thank Omar Benhar, Thomas O'Donnell, Joerg Jaeckel, Joachim Kopp and Xun-Jie Xu for useful discussions.
+\textbf{Acknowledgments.} The authors would like to thank Evgeny Akhmedov, Giorgio Arcadi, Phil Barbeau, Omar Benhar, Thomas O'Donnell, Joerg Jaeckel, Joachim Kopp, Stefan Vogl and Xun-Jie Xu for useful discussions.
+The authors further thank Alexei Smirnov and Petr Vogel for bringing deuterium disintegration results to our attention.
 The work of JB and PH is supported by the U.S. Department of Energy under award number DE-SC0018327.